A Town Deal for Birkenhead

 Following a review of the Plan, on 15 July 2021 the Government offered to enter into a Town Deal agreement with Birkenhead, which will see up to £25m invested into the area.

 The Town Deal for Birkenhead is overseen by a locally led board of politicians and representatives from business, education, community and voluntary sectors.
 You can find out more about the Board below.
 The Town Deal Board is responsible for agreeing a vision for Birkenhead and developing a plan for how the Town Deal funding might be spent.

 It is a requirement of the funding that a Town Deal Board be established.
 The role of the Board is to identify an economically, socially and environmentally sustainable vision for the town centre, and then develop a clear programme of interventions that will help to achieve the vision.
 In developing its proposals, the Board consulted with others as well as considering other investment opportunities.

 The Board identified a number of projects which became part of an evidenced-based Town Investment Plan.
-The Town Investment Plan sets out the business case to secure Town Deal funding and was submitted to the Government by the Council on 29 January 2020.

 The Board is not a legal entity, its role is advisory to Wirral Council as the accountable body for the Town Deal.

 Have your say